meadsteve/meadsteve.github.io/_posts/2024-10-08-ladder-of-bug-discovery-joy.markdown

 My advice is to take a look at the steps on the ladder and consider if your tools and processes are missing anything that would help you catch bugs at that point.

-Hare are some example questions you could ask yourself:
+Here are some example questions you could ask yourself:

 * Are you learning about how your users use the software? *(step 0)*
 * Do you have an easy way for a user to report bugs *(step 1)*